paulvanwamelen/api-aws/README.md

 * Game status now updates during pings.
 * You can now issue challenges!
 * Upgraded to efcore2.1 and got lazy loading working!!
 And got a lot of other code cleaned up in the process.
+* Game data types are now up and running.
+Still working out the game creation mutations.

 10 Jun 2018: